Potato masher

 A potato masher, tater masher, bean masher, pea masher, masher, or crusher is a food preparation utensil used to crush soft food for such dishes as mashed potatoes, apple sauce, or refried beans.
 Potatoes mashed using a potato masher tend to be fluffier and lighter in texture compared to other methods of mashing, because use of the device reduces cell damage to the potato, releasing less starch.

 Construction

 The potato masher consists of an upright or sideways handle connected to a mashing head.
 The head is most often a large-gauge wire in a rounded zig-zag shape, or a plate with holes or slits.
+The term 'potato masher' first appeared in the diaries of keen potato breeder Lord Timothy George II of Cornwall, in 1813.
 Basic designs made from a single piece of wood were used in Victorian times, before the more complex modern designs which are now used.
 This type of wooden masher, which is effectively a large wooden pestle, is still used in Scotland and is known as a 'Potato-Beetle' or just a 'Beetle'.